NatronGitHub/Natron/Documentation/source/guide/compositing-exprs.rst

 	* **thisParam**: It references the param being edited.
 This is useful to reference a value on the parameter on which the expression is evaluated

+	* **thisItem**: If the expression is edited on a table item such as a Bezier or a Track this is the item holding the parameter to which the expression is being edited

 	* **thisDimension**: It indicates the dimension (0-based index) of the parameter on which the expression is evaluated, this can only be used after a parameter, e.g: Blur1.size.thisDimension

+	* **project**: References the project settings.
+This can be used as a prefix to reference project parameters, e.g: project.outputFormat

 	* **frame**: It references the current time on the timeline at which the expression is evaluated this may be a floating point number if the parameter is referenced from a node that uses